jitusharma7/Spam-Email-_-NLP/README.md

  ## Problem_Definition
- This is very tedious task to move a mail from inbox to spam flder for a person.if the classification is not proper.
-Espeicallly for a persepctive of organization where Fishing is a major IT threat for any organization, correct mail classification category is a prerequisite for any organisation .
+ This is a very tedious task to move mail from an inbox to a spam folder for a person. if the classification is not proper.
+Especially from the perspective of the organization where Fishing is a major IT threat for any organization, the correct mail classification category is a prerequisite for any organization.

- So, the model will enable to classify mail based on the content.
+ So, the model will enable classification mail based on the content.

  ## Dataset_Description
  The dataset consists of the following attributes:
-This dataset consist of content of mail with respective category of mail.
+This dataset consists of the content of mail with the respective category of mail.

 ## Data_Preprocessing
 * Step1   - Tokenize the text
-* Step2 -    Remove the Stop word , Punctuation
+* Step2 -    Remove the Stop word, Punctuation
 * Step 3 -   Data Cleaning using Steeming ( We can use Lematizing also )
 * Step 4 -   Vectorize the column  ( Convert column into numerical form
-   We can use - COunt vectorizer,N-Gram Vectorizer or TFIDF vectorizer
+   We can use - COunt vectorizer, N-Gram Vectorizer, or TFIDF vectorizer
 * Step 5 - Create text length and punctuation percentage - two new feature

 ## Model_Building
-* Applying RandomForest and XGBoost clasifier  with and without hyperparameter tuning using GridSearchCV
+* Applying RandomForest and XGBoost classifier  with and without hyperparameter tuning using GridSearchCV
 * Precision and Accuracy score is better in Random forest classifier but Recall score is less

 ## Result
-*  XG Boost classifer takes more time to fit the model but less time to predict thann Random Forest classifier.
+*  XG Boost classifier takes more time to fit the model but less time to predict than Random Forest classifier.
-* Randomforest classifer and XG Boost classifier accuracy are 97.4 % & 96.30 respectively.
+* Randomforest classifier and XG Boost classifier accuracy are 97.4 % & 96.30 respectively.

 ## Credit
- This project has been done as a NLP linkdin learning course project.
+ This project has been done as an NLP LinkedIn learning course project.